wlepage/digitalimagecorrelation/index.md

 1. François Hild and Stéphane Roux.
 Digital image correlation.
 Chapter 5 of  _Optical methods for solid mechanics: a full-field approach_, Rastogi, Pramod K., and Erwin Hack, eds.
 John Wiley & Sons, 2012.

 <a name="DICtypes"></a>
-# General types of DIC algorithms
+# 2. Types of DIC algorithms
 One way to categorize DIC algorithms is by the dimensions of the calculated displacements.
 For images collected by just one camera, only two dimensions of displacements can be known.
 This is called two-dimensional, or _2-D DIC_ (also commonly written as 2D-DIC).
 When images from more than one camera are used, depth can be measured with triangulation.
 This is called three-dimensional, or _3-D DIC_ (also commonly written as 3D-DIC).

 2-D DIC assumes that the sample's deformations are constrained to a plane that is parallel to the camera.
 In practice, out-of-plane motion can be a large source of error for 2-D DIC (Sutton, et al. [doi:10.1016/j.optlaseng.2008.05.005](https://doi.org/10.1016/j.optlaseng.2008.05.005)).
 Also, images can have distortions that introduce error into DIC measurements.
 For example, camera lenses and optical microscopes generally have barrel distortions.